MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 To add a synonym:

 1. [Create a custom model-driven app with PowerApps](/power-apps/maker/model-driven-apps/build-first-model-driven-app).
-1. Add a new table named **CopilotSynonyms** with the following columns, and then publish the app.
+1. Add the table named **CopilotSynonyms** with the following columns, and then publish the app.
    - Logical Name
    - Synonyms
    - Description